fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ##### Example 3

-Calls become eligible for callback when there are two times more calls than agents:
+To make calls become eligible for callback when there are two times more calls than agents, see the following example:

 ````PowerShell
 New-CsCallQueue -Name "Callback Eligible After 2x calls to agents" -UseDefaultMusicOnHold $true -LanguageID en-US -IsCallbackEnabled $true -CallbackRequestDtmf "Tone1" -CallToAgentRatioThresholdBeforeOfferingCallback 2 -CallbackOfferTextToSpeechPrompt "If you would like to have a callback when an agent becomes available, press 1" -CallbackEmailNotificationTarget <Team or DL GUID>